TunayAdaKaracan/Invoker/README.md

 # Invoker
 Invoker is a remote communication library for bukkit and softwares.
 Invoker uses sockets to communicate with plugin on server side.
-Invoker is highly developer friendly and is easy to use as well as easy to extend and add new features such as new packets to plugin.
+Invoker is highly developer friendly and is easy to use as well as easy to extend and add new features such as new packets to plugin. <br>
 [![](https://jitpack.io/v/TunayAdaKaracan/Invoker.svg)](https://jitpack.io/#TunayAdaKaracan/Invoker)
 ## How to use?
 (Docs)